Navigational Signs Help Visiting Riders Find Their Way…

 Whatever the case, snowmobilers rely on an array of navigation tools to help get us there.
 Tools such as paper maps, trail apps, GPS devices and online trail guides.
 But nothing is more important for reaching our destination than snowmobile trail signs.
 And they can be a bit of a crapshoot.

 First, I should clarify that this article focuses on navigational signage, such as trail numbers, map boards and town-ahead signs.
 It’s not about traffic and safety signs like STOP, STOP AHEAD or corner arrows.
-As important as they are, that’s another whole discussion.
+As important as they are, that’s another whole discussion, and you can find out more here.

 Purpose of Good Navigation Signs

 Ideally, navigational snowmobile trail signs are intended to provide riders with ease of travel, reassurance and confidence.
 And to help us stay on the trail.
 To accomplish this, they should serve three main purposes.
 One, to keep us on route.
 Two, to guide us in the proper direction.
 And three, to help us know where we are.
 These signs should never be confusing, misleading or missing.

 Barriers to Good Navigation Signage